Ruins of ancient Sun temple in UP gets govt's attention - The Statesman

-Plans are afoot to revive an 8th century Sun temple, located in an Uttar Pradesh village in the Pratapgarh district.
+Plans are afoot to revive a 8th century Sun temple, located in a Uttar Pradesh village in Pratapgarh district.

 A joint team of the state tourism department and Uttar Pradesh Project Corporation Limited has conducted a survey for the revival plan of the Shivganj temple.